hashicorp/vault/website/source/docs/configuration/storage/consul.html.md

 - `tls_skip_verify` `(bool: false)` – Specifies if the TLS host verification should be disabled.
 It is highly discouraged that you disable this option.

-This backend also supports the following high availability parameters.
-These are discussed in more detail in the [HA concepts page](/docs/concepts/ha.html).

-- `cluster_addr` `(string: "")` – Specifies the address to advertise to other
-  Vault servers in the cluster for request forwarding.
-This can also be provided via the environment variable `VAULT_CLUSTER_ADDR`.
-This is a full URL, like `redirect_addr`, but Vault will ignore the scheme (all cluster members always use TLS with a private key/certificate).

-- `disable_clustering` `(bool: false)` – Specifies whether clustering features
-  such as request forwarding are enabled.
-Setting this to true on one Vault node will disable these features _only when that node is the active node_.

-- `redirect_addr` `(string: <required>)` – Specifies the address (full URL) to advertise to other Vault servers in the cluster for client redirection.
-This can also be provided via the environment variable `VAULT_REDIRECT_ADDR`.

 ## ACLs

 If using ACLs in Consul, you'll need appropriate permissions.
 For Consul 0.8,